 Eggs are the perfect solution because they contain extremely high quality protein and are rich in vitamins and minerals.
 But there are other protein sources you can try for variety:

-- Animal protein: a slice of good ham, one ounce of cheese (preferably goat or sheep milk), a yogurt (goat or sheep milk) or sardines
+- Animal protein: one ounce of cheese (preferably goat or sheep milk), a yogurt (goat or sheep milk), sardines

 - Plant-based protein: soy-based vegan yogurt, chia seeds, nuts (almonds, walnuts, cashews, etc.)

 Are eggs really bad for cholesterol?